pavle99/Django-Template/README.md

 - Send email when user forgot password or when user is created using the `set_password.html` template.
 You need to provide the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` in the `docker-compose.yml` file and switch to smtp email backend in the `settings.py` file if you want to test the email functionality using gmail.
 You can get EMAIL_HOST_PASSWORD from [here](https://myaccount.google.com/apppasswords).
 - File to base64 and base64 to file conversion.
 You can use it to convert the avatar image to base64 and vice versa.

+I have also added Swagger documentation for the APIs.
+You can access it at `http://localhost:9000/docs/` after running the project.

 ## Development